 A concurrent statement in VHDL is a signal assignment within the architecture, but outside of a normal process construct.
 The concurrent statement is also referred to as a concurrent assignment or concurrent process.
 When you create a concurrent statement, you are actually creating a process with certain, clearly defined characteristics.
 Concurrent statements are always equivalent…

-How to stop simulation in a VHDL testbench
+How to use a Case-When statement in VHDL

 Dear Jonas